isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-10-06-post-nyonya-needlework-and-the-printed-page.md

 <br><br>
 The translations also found favour in the Straits Settlements.
 Lim Kim San, a former government minister in Singapore, recalls that his mother, a nyonya whose family was from Bengkalis in Sumatra, read Baba Malay translations of the Chinese classics.[^26]</span>

-<span style="background-colour: #fdf5e6; padding: 20px; margin: 20px; background:#fdf5e6; display:block; font-size:1rem; line-height:1.5rem;">The author would like to thank Denisonde Simbol (Asian Civilisations Museum) and Jackie Yoong (Peranakan Museum) for providing the images used in this article.</span>
+*The author would like to thank Denisonde Simbol (Asian Civilisations Museum) and Jackie Yoong (Peranakan Museum) for providing the images used in this article.*

 <div style="background-color: white;">
 <br>